bttmusercontent/SimpleHtmlWork/docs/config.md

 );
 ```

-Now that we have done that we can get the mail our application with the **Config helper**.
+Now that we have done that we can get the mail value of our application with the **Config helper**.
 For that please check [this](helpers.md) documentation.

 ### **Way 2**